 Lara took on what turned out to be the guidebook project from hell.
 As most of you know, we worked as guidebook authors for many years so we rarely update guides these days unless it’s a book on a place we love.
 The project seemed straightforward, but of course the easy-looking ones never are.

 After two months on the road in Northern Thailand and Myanmar, we returned to Siem Reap and raced against the clock to complete the work before we had to lead our culinary travel writing and photography tour with Backyard Travel.
 Once that was done, Lara worked frantically to get other assignments out of the way before an old friend arrived for a visit.

 Before they’d even gone I was on a plane to Bangkok, and Lara was on another a day later, to spend time in the kitchen at Nahm shooting the Noma team for the Gelinaz!
 Shuffle.
-After a week of eating wonderful Thai and ‘trashy’ Chinese food at several new restaurants (more on those soon), we’re home in Siem Reap and… we’re craving home-cooked comfort food classics.
+After a week of eating wonderful Thai and Chinese food, we’re home in Siem Reap and… we’re craving home-cooked comfort food classics.